CSSline

 2012 — 2020

 In 2012, @samnivala designed a new interface for CSSline that was going to completely change how CSSline looked.
 The design had a modern grid system, better typography, and improved user experience.
-Joao Andrade However, due to unexpected problems this version was never built 😢.
+Humaan However, due to unexpected problems this version was never built 😢.

 Version 2